Herb Peterson: Life and career

+Peterson was well-liked in his community.
+Even in semi-retirement he still visited all six of his stores in the Santa Barbara until a year before his death in 2008.

+"He would talk to the customers, visit with the employees.
+He loved McDonald's," said Monte Fraker, vice president for McDonalds franchises in Santa Barbara, who worked with Peterson for 30 years.
+"He was amazing as far as giving back to the community.
+He embraced the community and the community embraced him.
+We loved the man."

 Death

 Peterson died in Santa Barbara on March 25, 2008, at the age of 89.
-He was survived by his wife, son and three daughters.
-A memorial service for Peterson was held on April 23, 2008, in Montecito, California.
+He was survived by his wife Barbara, son David and three daughters.
+A memorial service was held on April 23, 2008, in Montecito, California.

-Herb Peterson is the grandfather of professional surfer Lakey Peterson.
+Peterson is the grandfather of professional surfer Lakey Peterson.